 The PAYE liability is reduced by the amount of ETI available, which can result in a PAYE liability of R0.
 This information is reported to SARS via [email protected] or the eFiling website.
 The employer must then pay the relevant amount over to SARS via EFT.
 Employers who are not registered for PAYE will pay the UIF liability directly to the Department of Labour.

-Note: Submissions to SARS are done based on calendar months, irrespective of an employer’s payment frequency.
-The amounts reported in each submission will be for the month in which the payment frequency ends; e.g. if the payment frequency ends on the 25th of June, the amounts will be included in the EMP201 for 1 June to 30 June.
+Note: Submissions to SARS are done based on calendar months, irrespective of an employer’s pay frequency.
+The amounts reported in each submission will be for the month in which the pay frequency ends; e.g. if the pay frequency ends on the 25th of June, the amounts will be included in the EMP201 for 1 June to 30 June.

 Submitting to SARS

-After previewing and finalising your EMP201, click on view and download the PDF that appears.
-The information in this document then has to be used to complete the submissions to SARS.
+You can view a PDF version of your EMP201, either before or after finalising it.
+It is recommended that you finalise your EMP201 before using the information in this document to complete the submissions to SARS.
 We recommend registering for eFiling or using the [email protected] application, both available from the SARS website, to submit your EMP201s.

 Employers also need to submit a monthly UIF declaration (also known as a UI-19 Form) to the Department of Labour.
 This document contains information relating to UIF contributions (employer and employee) in respect of each employee, as well as their employment status and non-contribution reason, if applicable.